Viktoriia Safonova

-Viktoriia Andreevna Safonova (Виктория Андреевна Сафонова; born 8 May 2003) is a Russian-Belarusian figure skater.
-She is the 2019 CS Golden Spin of Zagreb silver medalist, the 2021 CS Nebelhorn Trophy bronze medalist, the 2020 Ice Star champion, the 2019 Volvo Open Cup champion, and a five-time Belarusian national champion (2019–23).
-Viktoriia is capable of landing the Quadruple Loop jump in practice, the only Belarusian woman to do so, and only the second woman worldwide, following Adeliia Petrosian.
+Viktoriia Andreevna Safonova (Виктория Андреевна Сафонова, Belarusian: Вікторыя Сафонава; born 8 May 2003) is a Russian-Belarusian figure skater who currently competes as an Individual Neutral Athlete.
+She is the 2019 CS Golden Spin of Zagreb silver medalist, the 2021 CS Nebelhorn Trophy bronze medalist, the 2020 Ice Star champion, the 2019 Volvo Open Cup champion, and a seven-time Belarusian national champion (2020–26).
+Viktoriia is capable of landing the Quadruple Loop jump in practice, the only Belarusian woman to do so.

-Competing on the junior level for Russia, she is the 2018 Ice Star champion.
+Safonova represented Belarus at the 2022 Winter Olympics and competed as an Individual Neutral Athlete at the 2026 Winter Olympics.

 Personal life

-Viktoriia Safonova was born on 8 May 2003 in Moscow.
+Viktoriia Safonova was born on 8 May 2003 in Moscow, Russia.

 Career

 Early career

-Safonova placed fourteenth at the 2018 Russian Junior Championships and eighth at the 2019 Russian Junior Championships.
-Competing for Russia, she was the 2018 Ice Star junior champion.
+Safonova's first coach was Elena Selivanova.
+She placed fourteenth at the 2018 Russian Junior Championships and eighth at the 2019 Russian Junior Championships.
+In addition, Safonova won the 2018 Ice Star while competing for Russia.

-2019–2020 season
+2019–2020 season: Debut for Belarus

 Safonova switched to representing Belarus in August 2019, alongside former Russian national teammates Konstantin Milyukov and Victoria Yatsenko / Daniil Parkman.
 She placed fourth at a Russian domestic event earlier in the summer, but was not included into the national team.
 Safonova won the Summer Cup of the Skating Union of Belarus in her domestic debut.

 According to International Skating Union rules for switching nationalities, Safonova was required to sit out international competition for a year dating from her last international appearance, ruling her ineligible for Junior Grand Prix events.
-Safonova made her international debut for Belarus at the 2019 Volvo Open Cup, where she won the gold medal ahead of Azerbaijan's Ekaterina Ryabova and Alina Urushadze of Georgia.
+Coached by Oksana Matveeva, Safonova made her international debut for Belarus at the 2019 Volvo Open Cup, where she won the gold medal ahead of Azerbaijan's Ekaterina Ryabova and Alina Urushadze of Georgia.
 She then placed seventh at 2019 CS Warsaw Cup.
 Safonova earned personal bests in all segments to win the silver medal at 2019 CS Golden Spin of Zagreb, behind Elizaveta Tuktamysheva of Russia and ahead of Germany's Nicole Schott.

 Safonova won the national title in her first attempt at the 2020 Belarusian Championships, ahead of Milana Ramashova and Anastasiya Sidorenko.
 She then finished fourteenth at the 2020 European Championships.
 Safonova had been assigned to compete at the World Championships in Montreal, but those were cancelled as a result of the coronavirus pandemic.